-Covid-19: Warning of post-Christmas intervention on Omicron
+Covid-19: Warning of post-Christmas 'intervention' on Omicron

 By Jayne McCormack